hugoscavino/varsity/di/README.md

 ## Student and Student Types

 We have one interface called `Student`.
-There is a child class called `GraduateStudent` that overrides the method `complain`.
+There is a class implementing the interface called `GraduateStudent` that overrides the method `complain`.
-Next there is a child of `GraduateStudent` that overrides the method `complain` and prints its own message.
+Next there is a child of `GraduateStudent` that overrides the method `complain` and prints its own message called `Phd`

 ## Key Points